AnirudhPenmatcha/Intelligent-Traffic-Flow-using-Machine-Learning/README.md

 Instructions to run the program:

+1. Install git in your system.
+If you are using ubunutu, run 'sudo apt-get install git' in your terminal.
+2. Run in your terminal 'git clone https://github.com/AlexeyAB/darknet'
-1. Install darknet by following the instructions from here: (https://pjreddie.com/darknet/install/).
-You don't need to install with CUDA, but it can increase your inference time.
+3. You don't need to install with CUDA, but it can increase your inference time.
 Installing with OpenCV is required.
 And LIBSO must be enabled.
 Or you can also simply replace with this in your makefile to make sure opencv and libso are enabled:
 ```
 GPU=0